notion-enhancer/notion-repackaged/README.md

 Notion Repackaged is an effort to bring the Notion app to all major Linux distributions as well as providing a variant with [notion-enhancer](https://github.com/notion-enhancer/notion-enhancer) embedded for both Windows, Linux and MacOS.

-> This project is heavily inspired on [notion-linux](https://github.com/davidbailey00/notion-linux) but extending on the idea of embedding notion-enhancer, providing an easy way to use notion-enhancer on all operating systems.
+> This project is heavily inspired on [notion-linux](https://github.com/davidbailey00/notion-linux) and [AUR notion-app-enhanced](https://aur.archlinux.org/packages/notion-app-enhanced/) but extending on the idea of embedding notion-enhancer, providing an easy way to use notion-enhancer on all operating systems.

 ## Installation

 > :warning: Make sure you don't run the official (or vanilla) and enhanced versions at the same time.
-I would only install one or the other.
+You should only install one or the other.
 You can't just have your cake and eat it too.

 ### Windows